Planting guidelines on how to plant all the water depths in your pond to create a balanced wildlife habitat:

 Then choose emergent pond plants for the shelf areas at a rate of 1×1 litre basket per linear foot of shelf space.
 The wider the shelf the more plants you will need and the more natural the finished look as you can group the plants in clusters.

 In a larger pond buy 3 of a kind of each plant and a contour mesh basket and put all 3 in the contour together.
 Fill the remaining space with gravel and you have an instant clump effect and weight at the base to help keep tall plants upright.
 See the Tips and Advice page.

 This will provide you with oxygenating plants – necessary for pond health and submerged cover for wildlife, decorative marginal plants for the different depth shelf areas of assorted growth habits for the wildlife – both rafting for spawning and emergent for attracting airborne pollinators.
-You will also need a waterlily for the deeper section which would be a Pond waterlily for shelf depth.
+You will also need a waterlily for the deeper section which would be a Pond waterlily for at least shelf depth.

 Pond plant scale and size?

 Some marginal plants are more suited to garden wildlife ponds others to a larger lake situation.

 Be careful if you are choosing your own plants.